This prehistoric whale had razor teeth, bulging eyes and a face only evolution could love

 The tiny predators, thought to have grown to 3 meters (10 feet) in length, were an early branch on the line that led to today’s great baleen whales, such as humpbacks, blues and minkes.
 But the toothy ancestors with powerful jaws would have looked radically different to any modern species.

-“They may have had tiny little nubbins of legs just projecting as stumps from the wall of the body,” said Fitzgerald, senior author of a paper about the creatures published in the Zoological Journal of the Linnean Society on Wednesday.
+“They may have had tiny little nubbins of legs just projecting as stumps from the wall of the body,” said Fitzgerald.

 That mystery will remain tantalizingly unsolved unless a specimen is uncovered with more of its skeleton intact, which would be something of a miracle.
 Even the partial skull that allowed the initial identification this week was an astonishing discovery.